autrainer/autrainer/docs/source/usage/quickstart.rst

 .. tip::

-   To discover all available default configurations for e.g. different models, the :ref:`configuration management CLI <cli_configuration_management>`, the :ref:`configuration management CLI wrapper <cli_wrapper_configuration_management>`, and the :ref:`models documentation <models>` can be used.
+   To discover all available default configurations for e.g., different models, the :ref:`configuration management CLI <cli_configuration_management>`, the :ref:`configuration management CLI wrapper <cli_wrapper_configuration_management>`, and the :ref:`models documentation <models>` can be used.